 TQA Weekly, henceforth referred to as us or we, and the tools used by us, require some level of tracking either using cookies, or browser fingerprinting.

 We have technology code named Hivemind, which uses browser fingerprinting, amongst other things, to track, record, and process all spam bot attempts against our web-site, and we record all information by finger printing each attempt, comparing to previous attempts, and storing the information.
 The Hivemind technology, in a sense, learns from each subsequent attempt and stores all relevant information in a database that is used by multiple web-sites, all under the Zed Axis Dot Net banner.
 This means an attempt on this site, will be recorded, and can be processed by other sister web-sites in a preventative measure.
 This database is not encrypted, and is not for sale, but at one point will be made available as part of the Hivemind Product, under the Life of Coder property.
 This technology is meant to replace recaptcha.
-Logged in users with valid email addresses are not subject to this kind of tracking, as normal email services will not trigger an event with the Hivemind Technology.
+Logged in users with valid email addresses are not subject to this kind of tracking, and normal usage of the contact or registration forms will not trigger an event with the Hivemind Technology provided the message or other user characteristics are not flagged.
 In order, to be subject to Hivemind, you must use the contact form on the public facing side or register to the web-site.
-Any e-mail address unrelated to previous attacks are not recorded, however, we do periodically add new IP addresses and email servers to the program once we have determined that these servers are attempting to use our software with malicious intent.
 This program was meant to make it easier for users with diminished, or none existent visual ability, to use our site.

 Connie V2 and Paradox Engine